ArpitP777/FIFO/README.md

 # FIFO-Synchronous
-Designing a Synchronous FIFO in verilog HDL.
+Designing a single clock FIFO in verilog HDL.